vttale/serve-stale/README.md

    outages even when the underlying data those servers would return is typically unchanged.

+   There are a number of reasons why an authoritative server may become unreachable, including Denial of Service (DoS) attacks, networks issues, etc.  Many nameservers implment "pre-fetch", where they refresh records in the cache before they expire and are evicted.
+   This means that the recursive server still has information in its cache when it attempts to contact the authoritative server.
+This document suggests that, if the recursive server is unable to contact the authoritative server, it simply extends the existing records TTL, on the assumption that "stale bread is better than no bread".

-   Several major recursive resolver operations currently use stale data for answers in some way, including Akamai, OpenDNS, Xerocole, and Google (I think).
+   Several major recursive resolver operations currently use stale data for answers in some way, including Akamai, OpenDNS, and Xerocole.

 2. Terminology